By Kathryn McConnell

 June 22, 2012

+The U.S. Agency for International Development (USAID) has launched a global initiative to help farmers boost their production by making available affordable electricity for such agricultural uses as irrigation and cold storage.
 “New ways to provide clean and off-grid energy to farmers will help increase yields, raise incomes and decrease post-harvest loss,” said USAID Administrator Rajiv Shah.

 The multiyear initiative, called Powering Agriculture, was introduced at a recent USAID conference in Washington called Frontiers in Development.
 More than 700 public and private sector representatives from around the world attended.